Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

 You did it!

-If you’ve completed the steps above, your business will start appearing in Google Maps search results soon.
+If you’ve completed the steps above, your practice will start appearing in Google Maps search results soon.
 You’ll start to see new leads as a result of your brand new Google Maps listing before you know it.

 Taking the next steps